dupgit/sauvegarde/README.md

                       unreachable.
 Change GSList hash_data_list from
                       meta_data_t structure to something that allows
                       deletion of elements while walking through it.
+* 0.0.8  [27 04 2016] restore the latest version of a file before a
+                      specific date.
+Add a new post url such as (Hash_Array.json) to submit an array of hashs to server that will say which hashs are needed.
+                      Avoids sql injection in sqlite queries.

 ## Code documentation